Have Questions?

 570-246-5866

-PA Treatment and Healing (PATH) has been offering recovery rehab to individuals who live in and around Milton, Pennsylvania and who are battling with substance use disorders.
+PA Treatment and Healing (PATH) has been offering recovery rehab to individuals who live in and around Milton, PA. and who are battling with substance use disorders.
 As such, PA Treatment and Healing (PATH) provides a variety of services such as contingency management/motivational incentive, brief intervention approach, cognitive/behavior therapy, dialectical behavior therapy, 12-step facilitation approach, cognitive/behavior therapy and others applying its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This treatment program also believes that the best results for clients are gotten from individualized services.
 Because of this, it has been specializing in a wide collection of personalized treatments like housing services, active duty military, clients with HIV/AIDS, co-occurring mental and substance abuse disorders, residential beds for client's children, legal advocacy and more.
 In the same way, this addiction treatment center provides these services in the following settings - outpatient individual counseling, short term drug abuse treatment, inpatient drug and alcohol rehab programs, long term drug and alcohol rehab facilities, detoxification facilities and more.